Frequently Asked Questions

 - Continuing Student: If the student had an interdistrict transfer and was attending the school the prior year.

 - Social Adjustment/Academic Adjustment: These are to be on a trial basis for social or academic adjustment only.
 These cases must have verification by the school authorities of the district of residence and the school authorities of the district of desired attendance.

 - Planned Change of Residence: Specific and written evidence must be given that a residence in the district of desired attendance is being obtained.
-Such permit should not be issued for longer than three months except to permit pupil to finish out the school year.
+Such a permit should not be issued for longer than three months except to permit pupil to finish out the school year.

 - Employment-Related: Districts may approve or deny requests for enrollment of elementary school pupils based upon the location of the parent’s/guardian’s place of employment, namely, within the school boundaries of the district of desired attendance.

 - Child Care: These are to be granted only when it is impossible to arrange adequate child care or supervision in the district of residence.
-Requests for child care enrollment can only be considered if there is sufficient room in school district of desired attendance.
+Requests for child care enrollment can only be considered if there is sufficient room in the school district of desired attendance.

 - Victim of a Violent Crime: A victim of a violent crime that occurred while on school grounds.
 The student is only eligible if there are no other schools within the district of residence where the student may be transferred.